Non-trivial bundles and Algebraic Classical Field Theory: The Peierls bracket

-if and only if its kernel ${D}(x,y)$ is symmetric.
-Moreover if $D$ is normally hyperbolic, then $G_M^{+}$ and $G_M^{-}$ are each the adjoint of the other in the common domain. \end{lemma} \begin{proof} The equivalent condition follows essentially from following chain of equivalences
+if and only if its integral kernel ${D}(x,y)$ is symmetric.
+Moreover if $D$ is normally hyperbolic, $G_M^{+}$ and $G_M^{-}$ are each the adjoint of the other in the common domain. \end{lemma} \begin{proof} The equivalent condition follows from